mrdegbe/mrdegbe/README.md

 ### 🚀 Current Projects

+Here’s your updated list with all your projects and short descriptions, including the three new ones:

+---

-- 🧩 **DevTrack** – a productivity CLI tool for developers, powered by AI 🤖
+🧩 `devtrack` – a productivity CLI tool for developers, powered by AI 🤖

-- 📈 **Tradelume** – an AI-powered trading journal for performance analysis and smarter decisions.
+📈 Tradelume – an AI-powered trading journal for performance analysis and smarter decisions.

-- 🏫 **Skolanova** – smart school management made simple
+🏫 Skolanova – smart school management made simple

-- 📦 **Super App** – local shopping and delivery via web & USSD
+📦 Super App – local shopping and delivery via web & USSD

-- 🎉 **Life Events** – celebrate & organize life’s big moments
+🎉 Life Events – celebrate & organize life’s big moments

-- 🌍 **ShopOva** - A hybrid mini-importation + dropshipping platform
+🌍 ShopOva – a hybrid mini-importation + dropshipping platform

+✨ `cbtg` – Codebase Tour Guide: instantly understand and explore unfamiliar codebases

+⚙️ `stackforge` – a DevOps automation toolkit for rapidly bootstrapping tech stacks

+💳 Tuakakra – shop now, pay in parts: seamless cross-border layaway shopping for Africa

+---

+Let me know if you'd like help designing your GitHub profile README or which 6 projects to prioritize for pinning.

 ---